BloomTech-Labs/mission-control-fe/README.md

 -    Knex allows us to make SQL queries to our database quickly and easily.
 It integrates seamlessly into Node, and also allows us to seed our database when testing on local environments.

-#### Validator and JWT
+####  JWT

--    Auth is a tricky subject, but luckily there are plenty of open-source libraries and best-practices out there to learn from.
-For string validation, we used Validator.
-This library allows us to sanitize our database and ensure that only clean data touches our application.
-We used JWT (JSON Web Tokens) to create protected access to our API and provide a resouce for the front end to shield certain views.
+-    Previously this was used to authenticate and determine user role rendering but when we instituted OKTA; now the only thing using this jwt is the backend to make sure we can use prisma to access the DB. you'll need this in your .env file for secure environment settings (REACT_APP_JWT_TOKEN)

 # APIs

-## Authentication

-This API allows users to register + log in to Mission Control.
-It also assigns users roles (student, manager, admin) that all have varying levels of access on the front end and back end.
-Admins have the ability to promote/demote other users as well, so the role assignments are variable.

 ## Product Management API - https://api.use-mission-control.com/, https://github.com/Lambda-School-Labs/product-management-api

 Built with GraphQL and Prisma, the Product Management API is the foundation of Mission Control.
 It contains products, projects, organizational roles, team members, and KPIs regarding your company's data.
 It requires a Bearer token for full access, which can be obtained by running `prisma token` in the context of that API's repository.
 More details on that API can be found at the Github link above, or by contacting Bernie Durfee(https://github.com/berniedurfee).
+You can reference JWT section in the Environment variables section.

 # Environment Variables